booleanbites/houzi-doc/_docs/tools/13_social_signon_google.md

 > You might also want to set the project name and email in Firebase > Settings > General > Public settings

+### Enable Google Sign-In for your Firebase project

+To allow users to sign in using Google Sign-In, you must first enable the Google Sign-In provider for your Firebase project:

+1. In the Firebase console, open the Authentication section.
+2. On the Sign in method tab, enable the Google provider.
+3. Click Save.

 After adding the certificates, download the `google-services.json`.
 Place it at following place:

 - Android: `Project_HOME > android > app > google-services.json`